AnnoZero

-AnnoZero was an Italian television talk show hosted by Italian journalist Michele Santoro and was broadcast on Rai 2 from 2006 to 2011.
+AnnoZero is an Italian television talk show hosted by Italian journalist Michele Santoro and was broadcast on Rai 2 from 2006 to 2011.

 Beatrice Borromeo was a collaborator on this show from 2006 to 2008, and Francesca Fagnani served as an investigative journalist from 2006 to 2010.
-Journalist Marco Travaglio was a permanent guest on the show, which officially ended its run on 9 June 2011 with a last episode being shown on 28 June of that year.
+Journalist Marco Travaglio was a permanent guest on the show, which officially ended its run on 9 June 2011 with the last episode being shown on 28 June of that year.